QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

-The EPS growth for this quarter relative to the same quarter a year earlier for SMIT (58.33%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
-SMIT passes the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for SMIT (-140.00%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
+SMIT fails the first requirement.

 ANNUAL EARNINGS GROWTH: [FAIL]

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
 SMIT's earnings growth rate is not available, hence this variable cannot be evaluated currently.